DebtWave FAQ

 Some creditors may report that an account is being paid via a debt management program (DMP).
 However, according to MyFICO.com that notation should not have any impact on your score.

 No. This is not a loan.
-Your balances with each creditor put on the debt management program (DMP) will gradually decrease with each payment you make until they are paid in full
+Your balances with each creditor put on the debt management program (DMP) will gradually decrease with each payment you make until they are paid in full.

 The purpose of the debt management program (DMP) is to help you get out of debt, which is why we typically recommend all outstanding debts be placed on the DMP.
 Leaving an account off the plan may tempt you to continue charging on that account and ultimately see your balance go up instead of down.
+It is possible to leave an account on the DMP, but we do not recommend it.

 The only accounts we recommend to leave off the DMP are those that are not eligible due to either being new accounts or those opened under a promotional plan.